afar-gary/MKtoolsforblender/README.md

 # MKTools for blender rig
-a custom tool to fix rig and morphs driver for MK11/MK12,include materials driver
+a custom tool to fix rig and conver to rigify from MK11/MK12,include materials driver,morphs driver